platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 ## Install WordPress with Composer

-Instead of committing all of WordPress to your repository (or [adding it as a Git submodule](../../../development/submodules.md)), you can install it with Composer.
-To do so:
+Managing WordPress with Composer makes installing and updating WordPress and its dependencies much more lightweight.
+With Composer, you don't need to commit all of WordPress core, its themes and plugins to your project's Git repository.
+You also don't need to manage any of these elements as Git submodules.

+If you were managing WordPress and its dependencies as Git submodules, see [how to remove them](../../../development/submodules.md#removing-submodules) before switching to Composer.

+To install WordPress with Composer:

 1. Switch to a new Git branch.